shrekuu/resume/resume-en.md

 > [Download the android demo app](https://sample-tracking.projects.linwise.com/upload/genecast-sample-tracking-dev.apk)

-This app was used by salesperson to track blood/tissue samples and manage patients and orders.
+This app was used by salespersons to track blood/tissue samples and manage patients and orders.
 I independently created this android app with Ionic and implemented [JPush(极光推送)](https://www.jiguang.cn) plugin to send notifications, and implemented [Crosswalk](http://crosswalk-project.org) to improve performance.
 The main functions include fingerprint authentication, notification, dynamic forms, photo batch compression/uploading, sample/patient/order management.

 Thank you for your time :)